ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 ETF taxes Switzerland savings tip #4: Choose a tax-friendly fund location without withholding tax or with a reclaim option

 We would like to take this opportunity to say that you can generally assume that the ETF providers select the most attractive fund domicile for their products and their target group in terms of tax.
-This is very often Ireland, but depending on the regional focus of the ETF, Luxembourg and other domiciles may also be the first choice.
+This is often Ireland, but depending on the regional focus of the ETF, Luxembourg or other domiciles, such as Switzerland, may also be the first choice for an ETF that tracks the Swiss market.

 Costs for the management of movable private assets